p4rkerw/SALSA/README.md

 <br/>

 **Allele Specific Analysis:**
-These scripts can be run in publicly-available docker containers found here: [p4rkerw@dockerhub](https://hub.docker.com/search?q=p4rkerw&type=image)
+These scripts can be run in a publicly-available docker container found here: [p4rkerw@dockerhub](https://hub.docker.com/search?q=p4rkerw&type=image)

 (Follow the steps in order)
 1. Genotype snRNA or snATAC libraries using GATK